pieter2501/NetworkNarcotic/README.md

 * encircled red are router clusters,
 * encircled green is a switch cluster in connection 'C'.

+Note that by default, the generated topology is based on the Fruchterman Reingold algorithm.
+The picture above has been manually reorganised to better display the cluster mechanism.

 ## How to write input files
 ### **Important before you continue**